Cross Species Functional Alignment

 length(gene.list.dn)

-There are a total of significantly up-regulated genes and significantly down-regulated genes in this cohort.
+There are a total of # r length(gene.list.up) significantly up-regulated genes and r length(gene.list.dn) significantly down-regulated genes in this cohort.
 Now test for over representation of GO terms among the DEGs.
 First, we need to identify the universe of all possible genes which includes the genes that were both measured by the experiment and contained within the annotation set.

 R